JeffreyBenjaminBrown/hode/README.md

 and the keywords and keyboard shortcuts it describes are guaranteed to be correct, whereas the documentation outside of the app might not be.

-You'll still need to use the out-of-app documentation for a good introduction to the app.
+You'll still need to use this out-of-app documentation for a good introduction to the app.
-But you don't have to study it too hard, because once you've seen what Hode can do, the in-app help is an easy way to remind yourself exactly how to do it.
+But you don't have to study it too hard, because once you've seen *what* can be done, the in-app help can quickly reveal *how* to do it.

 Access the help by pressing `M-?`.
 (That probably means `Alt-?`, unless you use a Mac).